peternjorogej/Cbuild/README.md

         <!-- ... -->
     </Project>
     ```
-- [] Cleaning (deleting files from output directories) and checking of output files in their respective directories before building to optimizing building/compiling process
+[] Cleaning (deleting files from output directories) and checking of output files in their respective directories before building to optimizing building/compiling process
-- [] (**OPTIONAL**) Filewatcher for XML project file, to auto-build on modified; or filewatch the CWD to auto-build on any file modified.
+[] (**OPTIONAL**, *Sounds interesting*) Filewatcher for XML project file, to auto-build on modified; or filewatch the CWD to auto-build on any file modified.